 Abstract

 In the following article, we discuss the issue of cyber hate in two selected cases of social movements from Central Europe, namely Pegida from Germany and the Initiative against Islam from the Czech Republic.
-Based on the intergroup contact theory and previous research of cyber hate targeting, we focus on the users of the facebook pages of the mentioned movements.
-Based on samples of user’s comments from facebook, we identify and measure the percentage of hateful comments, their targeting and trigger events by using a qualitative coding method.
+Based on the intergroup contact theory and previous research of cyber hate targeting, we focus on the users of the Facebook pages of the mentioned movements.
+Based on samples of user comments from Facebook, we identify and measure the percentage of hateful comments, their targeting and trigger events by using a qualitative coding method.
 The research results show that in cyberspace, hate comments are more frequent in the case of the Czech Initiative against Islam.
-The targeting of these comments is very similar in both countries; we could classify individual targets as immigrants and refugees, Muslims in general, governments in both countries, political elites (EU, USA), or people which are in favor of immigrants or refugees.
+The targeting of these comments is very similar in both countries; we could classify individual targets as immigrants and refugees, Muslims in general, governments in both countries, political elites (EU, USA), or people who are in favor of immigrants or refugees.
 Trigger events are also linked across both countries, the largest cyber hate starters are incidents in which refugees and immigrants are presented as perpetrators, as well as issues of asylum policy in general.

 Ester